patbenatar/vscode-advanced-new-file/README.md

 and provide autocomplete using a two-step workflow of selecting existing path, then providing new filename/path relative to the selection.

+If you encounter an error on Mac or Linux check for broken symlinks with:
+`find . -xtype l`

 ## Contributing

 1. Clone the repo